Loading...

 Monitor Blood Sugar Levels

-Keep track of your blood sugar levels to understand how your body responds to millets and make adjustments as needed.
+Keep track of your blood sugar levels before and after consuming millets to understand how your body responds and adjust your dietary habits accordingly.

 healthspan-mbl